Climate Working Group

 Windham, NH

-Some of the Chat from the November 2nd Climate Working Group Meeting
+From Chat in the November 2, 2022 Climate Working Group Meeting

 1. Do you accept the scientific consensus that human-caused climate change is an urgent threat?